pdeaudney/puppet-firewall/README.md

 Currently, the iptables provider determines whether a rule exists using the name as a comment.
 Some older distros do not support iptables comments, which can cause issues.

-This module was started as a replacement for the current [iptables module] (https://github.com/camptocamp/puppet-iptables).
+This module was started as a replacement for the current [iptables module](https://github.com/camptocamp/puppet-iptables).
 As such, the interface has been left intact to allow users to easily migrate from one provider to the other.

 ##Usage
 ###iptables